maniksharma22/email-spam-report/README.md

 ## What's Missing / Could Be Improved

--Advanced open and click tracking (currently basic).
+- Advanced open and click tracking (currently basic).
--Support for more test inboxes and custom domains.
+- Support for more test inboxes and custom domains.
--Persistent server-side history for multiple users.
+- Persistent server-side history for multiple users.
--UI/UX improvements for mobile and smaller screens.
+- UI/UX improvements for mobile and smaller screens.
--Integration with external email providers beyond Gmail.
+- Integration with external email providers beyond Gmail.
--Automated report PDF generation for sharing.
+- Automated report PDF generation for sharing.

 ## Deployment